 We moved near to Hartford, SD, where I served as a vicar at Trinity Lutheran Church for one year, and then was privileged to serve as their pastor for more than 10 years.
-During that time, I had the opportunity to serve as interim pastor for about two years at a new mission start in Tea, SD, until they were ready to call their own pastor.
+During that time, I also had the opportunity to serve as interim pastor for about two years at a new mission start in Tea, SD, until they were ready to call their own pastor.
 I have been serving St. John’s in Trosky, MN since January, 2013.
 In November, 2016, I started serving as vacancy pastor of Trinity Lutheran Church in Jasper, MN and Our Saviour’s Lutheran Church in Pipestone, MN.
 In October, 2017 the three congregations formed a tri-parish and called me as their pastor.

 I am blessed to serve these three congregations who have such a rich history of ministry in this area, and which God has seen to provide the gifts and talents needed at this time and place.
 I pray that the Lord of the Church would continue to bless our efforts as we share God’s Word and Sacraments with one another and the people of our community.
 I look forward to getting to know each of you better, and in becoming more involved in this community.

 Aimee and I moved to Pipestone in October, 2018.
 Aimee works as an paraprofessional in the SWWC Blue Mound Learning Center in Pipestone.
 In addition to being just the right woman to help support and take care of this husband, she is a wonderful mother and grandmother.
 She is an accomplished seamstress, dedicated worker, and plant genius.